‘Not the souvenir we expected’: Family frees kitten from net during Arrowhead Stadium tour

 “Alex Smith’s journey has always been very inspirational to my brother,” Comins said.

-In addition to his on-the-field accolades, Smith became an inspiration after working his way back to the NFL following a gruesome leg injury and unthinkable medical setbacks.
+In addition to his on-the-field accolades, Smith became an inspiration after working his way back to the NFL following a severe leg injury and medical setbacks.

 “I got hit by a car, and so I got a metal rod,” Weeks said.
 “And Smith didn’t give up, and neither did she, and so she’s Alex.
 Not the souvenir we expected, but I’ll take it.”